 - 4 tbsp butter or coconut oil

 - 1/3 cup of tapioca flour or arrowroot flour

-- 3 1/2 cups of Homemade Turkey Bone Broth or Chicken Broth or Store-bought
+- 3 1/2 cups of Homemade Turkey Bone Broth or Chicken Broth or water or Store-bought

 Salt and Pepper To Taste